Graph Neural Networks Do Not Always Oversmooth: Introduction

 In this work we address the oversmoothing problem of GCNs by extending the framework described above in the limit of infinite feature dimensions from DNNs to GCNs: here the two different inputs $\boldsymbol{x}_{\alpha}^{(0)}$ and $\boldsymbol{x}_{\beta}^{(0)}$ correspond to the input features on two nodes, labeled $\alpha$ and $\beta$.
 The mixing of information across different nodes implies that output features on node $\alpha$ depend on input features on node $\beta$ and vice versa.
 Thus it is not possible to look at the distance of $\boldsymbol{x}_{\alpha}^{(l)}$ and $\boldsymbol{x}_{\beta}^{(l)}$ independently for each pair $\alpha$ and $\beta$ as in the DNN case.
 Rather, one has to solve for the distance between each distinct pair of nodes in the graph simultaneously: the one dimensional problem for DNNs thus becomes a multidimensional problem for GCNs.
 However, by linearizing the multidimensional GCN dynamics, we can generalize the notion of information propagation depth to GCNs: instead of being a single value, we find that a given GCN architecture comes with a set of potentially different information propagation depths, each corresponding to one eigendirection of the linearized dynamics of the system.

 This approach allows us to extend the concept of a regular and a chaotic phase to GCNs: in the regular phase, which describes most of the GCNs studied in the current literature, distances between node features shrink over layers and exponentially attain the same value.
 We therefore call this the oversmoothing phase.
 On the other hand, if one increases the variance of the weights at initialization, it is possible to transition into the chaotic phase.
 In this phase, distances between node features converge to a fixed but finite distance at infinite depth.
 The convergence point is fully determined by the underlying graph structure and the hyperparameters of the GCN and may differ for different pairs of nodes.
 GCNs initialized in this phase thus do not suffer from oversmoothing.
 We find that the convergence point is informative about the topology of the underlying graph and may be used for node classification with GCNs of more than $1,000$ layers.
 Near the transition point, GCNs at large depth offer a trade-off between feature information and information contained in the neighborhood relation of the graph.
 We test the predictions of this theory and find good agreement in comparison to finite-size GCNs applied to the contextual stochastic block model \cite{deshpande_contextual_2018}.
-Our approach applies to graphs with arbitrary topologies, depths, and nonlinearities.
+On the citation network Cora \cite{kipf_semi-supervised_2017} we reach the performance reported in the original work by Kipf and Welling \cite{kipf_semi-supervised_2017} beyond $100$ layers.
+Our approach applies to graphs with arbitrary topologies, depths, and non-linearities.